New Students

 VYY also organizes student parties where all new students of the University of Vaasa are welcome.
 The most legendary of them are the first night and first weekend parties, which are not to be missed!
 At the end of the tutorship period, an initiation ceremony is arranged, where new students will be formally accepted as members of the academic community.

-Take care of these immediately:
+Take care of these as soon as possible:

-• Apply for the student benefits
+• Apply for the students financial benefits provided by Kela.

-• Pay the healthcare fee for students in higher education to Kela by the 30th of September.
+• Pay the healthcare fee for students in higher education to Kela by the 15th of November.

 First things to do at the beginning of the semester:

 • In case you’ve ordered a plastic student card, make sure you get the academic year sticker to it.
 You can get the sticker from the Student Union service office.
-In case you decide to use the Pivo application, no sticker is needed
+In case you decide to use the Slice application, no sticker is needed

 • Sign in to the FSHS Self-service.
-It is an online service through which students can communicate with the FSHS
+It is an online service through which students can communicate with the FSHS.

 Your Student Union